 Where will you record?

 Unless you’re using a close-mic technique, the room you record in can be a huge factor – especially if you’re looking to capture your best sound for a professional recording.
 Think about where you like/dislike your sound, and try recording there.
 Some things sound great in a cathedral or a quiet studio, but most will settle for a room/hall somewhere in between.
 If you’re going to add reverb after the fact, it’s best to air on the side of a drier recording space.

 There are a few other necessary items.
 Some can be bundled with other products, but I’ll list a few things here so they aren’t overlooked:

 - Monitor speakers/headphones

 - If you’re looking for professional results, you won’t want to use built-in computer speakers or cheap in-ear headphones.
-A decent set of closed-back, around-ear monitor headphones is a good start.
+Check out my post called “Headphones for Trombone Players” for more info and recommendations!

 - XLR cable(s)